 I did see that email.

-No, of course it's appropriate.
+No, of course it was appropriate.

 Of course.

-What he was trying to do, Sean, was to have the FBI declassify some of Hillary's emails, so then she could go out and and peddle the lie of, well, I never sent or received anything that was classified on my email account, and the FBI said no.
+What he was trying to do, Sean, was to have the FBI declassify some of Hillary's emails so then she could go out and peddle the lie of, well, I never sent or received anything that was classified on my email account.

 Then what did he do?

-He wanted to speak to another official at the FBI, an assistant director, and said, Well, maybe if we declassify this, we can allow FBI agents to go to countries that they're currently not able to go to.
+He wanted to speak to another official at the FBI, an assistant director, and said, well, maybe if we declassify this, we can allow FBI agents to go to countries that they're currently not able to go to.

-If that isn't a quid pro crow, if that isn't bribery or corruption or against the law or the spirit of the law, I don't know what is, but the media will never report it.
+If that isn't a quid pro quo, if that isn't bribery or corruption or against the law or the spirit of the law, I don't know what is, but the media will never report it.

 Hillary will never go down because they are in the tank for her.